 The following facts and circumstances should be considered in determining if your activity is a securities trading business:

-- Typical holding periods for securities bought and sold.
+- Typical holding periods for securities bought and sold;

-- The frequency and dollar amount of your trades during the year.
+- The frequency and dollar amount of your trades during the year;

-- The extent to which you pursue the activity to produce income for a livelihood, and
+- The extent to which you pursue the activity to produce income for a livelihood; and

 - The amount of time you devote to the activity.

-In addition to the deduction of their business expenses on Schedule C, traders are entitled to an additional option not extended to investors, the usage of the mark-to-market election.
-The tax treatment of sales of securities held in connection with a trading business depends on whether a trader has previously made an election under section 475(f) to use the mark-to-market method of accounting.
-If the mark-to-market election was not made, then the gains and losses from sales of securities are treated as capital gains and losses that must be reported on Form 1040, Schedule D (PDF).
+Traders can choose to use the mark-to-market rules, investors can't.
+If a trader doesn't make a valid mark-to-market election under section 475(f), then he or she must treat the gains and losses from sales of securities as capital gains and losses and report the sales on Form 1040, Schedule D (PDF), Capital Gains and Losses and on Form 8949 (PDF), Sales and Other Dispositions of Capital Assets, as appropriate.
 When reporting on Schedule D, both the limitations on capital losses and the wash sales rules continue to apply.
-However, if the mark-to-market election was timely made, then the gains and losses from sales of securities are treated as ordinary gains and losses (except for securities held for investment - see above) that must be reported on Part II of Form 4797 (PDF), Sales of Business Property.
-Further, neither the limitations on capital losses nor the wash sale rules apply to traders using the mark-to-market method of accounting.
+However, if a trader makes a timely mark-to-market election, then he or she can treat the gains and losses from sales of securities as ordinary gains and losses (except for securities held for investment - see above) that must be reported on Part II of Form 4797 (PDF), Sales of Business Property.
+Neither the limitations on capital losses nor the wash sale rules apply to traders using the mark-to-market method of accounting.

 - The first tax year for which the election is effective; and

 Page Last Reviewed or Updated: May 01, 2017